uriva/gamlajs/README.md

 This library allows you to write in typescript/javascript using composition.

-It has two main advantages over similar libs:
+It has two main advantages over the native functional APIs and similar libs (`ramda` and `lodash`):

 1. It supports mixing async and sync functions
-1. As oppposed to `ramda` and other libraries it keeps typing information, so you get type safety when programming in pipelines.
+1. It keeps typing information, so you get type safety when programming in pipelines.

 ## Use cases